Beluga-T/linked-blog-starter-md/LIN177/hw5/lin177-hw5.md

 ### Lemma 1: `compute (verb.)`
 #### Surface Forms:

-- `computed` :The increasing wind was expected to help the smaller boats, and the leaders for most of the race may be deposed when the handicaps are `computed`.
+- `computed`: The increasing wind was expected to help the smaller boats, and the leaders for most of the race may be deposed when the handicaps are `computed`.

--
+- `computerised`: Selected branches of travel agents Thomas Cook and AT May are using the `computerised` system, with the details of about 100 selected hotels.